My Activity Tracking

 Thanks for joining this year's fundraiser campaign.

-And keep riding, you never know whom you inspire while doing so.
+Keep riding, you never know whom you inspire while doing so.

 Mark